-- An Honor Guard Detail of not less than two members of the Armed Forces, one of whom from the branch in which the deceased person served, also called a parent service representative
+- An Honor Guard Detail of no less than two members from the Armed Forces, one of whom from the branch in which the deceased person served, also called a parent service representative

 - Folding an American flag by a representative of the deceased person's parent service